jhofman/msd2015/lectures/lecture_5/README.md

 advanced regression
 ===

+# old business

-# return to "views" data
+## return to "views" data

 - code
 - understanding

+## proof of positivity of hessian

+## BIC

+- derivation
+- innoculation

+## limits of OLS/inversion

+### alternatives

+- newton
+- coordinate descent
+   + NB: where is the regulariation?
+- gradient descent
+- stochastic (and parallelism)
+  + in examples
+  + in features

 # why do we fit?